alpacahq/alpaca-docs/content/api-references/trading-api/streaming.md

 they can occur.

 - `rejected`: Sent when your order has been rejected.
-  - _timestamp_: The time at which the order was filled.
+  - _timestamp_: The time at which the order was rejected.
 - `pending_new`: Sent when the order has been received by Alpaca and routed to the exchanges, but has not yet been accepted for execution.
 - `stopped`: Sent when your order has been stopped, and a trade is guaranteed for the order, usually at a stated price or better, but has not yet occurred.
 - `pending_cancel`: Sent when the order is awaiting cancelation.
 Most cancelations will occur without the order entering this state.